dekuNukem/duckyPad/getting_started.md

 The most obvious use case is putting your commonly used hotkeys on duckyPad!
 Simply create a profile and add them in.

-For many applications, you can find an official list of keyboard shortcuts.
+For many applications, you can find an official list of shortcuts.
 Just search `app_name shortcuts` on Google.

-Some examples:
+Examples:

 [Firefox](https://support.mozilla.org/en-US/kb/keyboard-shortcuts-perform-firefox-tasks-quickly) and [Chrome](https://support.google.com/chrome/answer/157179?co=GENIE.Platform%3DDesktop)